-The system \eqref{nonlocal-CH}--\eqref{initial} under investigation was rigorously derived in \cite{KS} as the gradient flow of the nonlocal free energy \eqref{totalenergy} with respect to a suitable inner product of order $H^{-1}$ containing both bulk and surface contributions.
-In \cite{KS}, the author studied problem \eqref{nonlocal-CH}--\eqref{initial} with a boundary penalty term and regular potentials that satisfy suitable growth conditions.
-They first proved weak well-posedness for the case $L\in(0,+\infty)$ by a gradient flow approach and then investigated the asymptotic limits as the relaxation parameter $L$ tends to zero or infinity.
-Under certain additional assumptions, they further obtained some higher-order regularity properties of the solution and established strong well-posedness of problem \eqref{nonlocal-CH}--\eqref{initial} with a boundary penalty term.
-In our recent work \cite{LvWu-4}, problem \eqref{nonlocal-CH}--\eqref{initial} with singular potentials including the physically relevant logarithmic potential \eqref{log} was analyzed.
-We first established the existence of global weak solutions when $L\in(0,+\infty)$ by using the Yosida approximation for singular potentials and a suitable Faedo--Galerkin scheme.
-Then we verified the asymptotic limits as $L\to0$ or $L\to+\infty$, which also imply the existence of global weak solutions for the limit cases $L=0$ or $L=+\infty$.
-Under some additional assumptions on the interaction kernels, we also established the convergence rates of the Yosida approximation as the approximating parameter $\varepsilon\to0$ and the asymptotic limits as $L\to0$ or $L\to+\infty$.
-Furthermore, we showed the regularity propagation and established the strict separation property for the case $L\in(0,+\infty)$ by means of a suitable De Giorgi's iteration scheme.
-Finally, we refer to a related work \cite{G}, in which the author considered a fractional Cahn--Hilliard equation subject to a fractional dynamic boundary condition.
+The system \eqref{nonlocal-CH}--\eqref{initial} under investigation was rigorously derived in \cite{KS} as the gradient flow of the nonlocal free energy \eqref{totalenergy}, with respect to a suitable inner product of order $H^{-1}$ containing both bulk and surface contributions.
+In \cite{KS}, the authors studied the problem \eqref{nonlocal-CH}--\eqref{initial} with a boundary penalty term and regular potentials satisfying suitable growth conditions.
+They first established the weak well-posedness for the case $L\in(0,+\infty)$ using a gradient flow approach and then investigated the asymptotic limits as the relaxation parameter $L$ tends to $0$ and $+\infty$.
+Under certain additional assumptions, they further obtained higher-order regularity for the solution and established the strong well-posedness for the problem \eqref{nonlocal-CH}--\eqref{initial} with a boundary penalty term.
+In our recent work \cite{LvWu-4}, we analyzed the problem \eqref{nonlocal-CH}--\eqref{initial} with singular potentials, including the physically relevant logarithmic potential \eqref{log}.
+We first established the existence of global weak solutions when $L\in(0,+\infty)$ using the Yosida approximation for singular potentials and a suitable Faedo--Galerkin scheme.
+Then we verified the asymptotic limits as $L\to0$ and $L\to+\infty$, which also imply the existence of global weak solutions for the limit cases $L=0$ and $L=+\infty$.
+Under additional assumptions on the interaction kernels, we also established the convergence rates of the Yosida approximation as the approximating parameter $\varepsilon\to0$, as well as the asymptotic limits as $L\to0$ and $L\to+\infty$.
+Furthermore, we demonstrated the regularity propagation and established the strict separation property for the case $L\in(0,+\infty)$ by means of a suitable De Giorgi's iteration scheme.
+Finally, we mention \cite{G}, in which the author considered a fractional Cahn--Hilliard equation subject to a fractional dynamic boundary condition.